Concept feasibility testing

 How does it work?

-If your business needs require either a large-scale commitment or demanding ICT solution, contact the Department of Science, Information Technology and Innovation's ICT Strategic Sourcing team.
+If your business needs require either a large-scale commitment or demanding ICT solution, contact the Department of Housing and Public Works ICT Strategic Sourcing team.

-You will then commence formal discussions and reporting around the practicality of the idea.
+The team can provide assistance by connecting you with ICT industry experts.
+This will enable you to progress with formal discussions and reporting around the practicality of the idea.

 You should not view this process in isolation but rather as part of a wider consultation undertaken by the agency and in partnership with your ICT service provider.
 It does not replace proof of concept or detailed feasibility study activities, but it is a quick way of providing useful insights into these activities.